Dekigrupovuha/quiz_aleo_deki/README.md

 ## Conclusion

-`wright_quiz` is a basic quiz game on the Aleo platform.
+`deki_quiz` is a basic quiz game on the Aleo platform.
 Users can interact with the contract by adding questions, taking the quiz, and requesting their score.
 This contract provides a simple demonstration of Aleo's capabilities for building decentralized applications with user interactions.